ManzoniGiuseppe/random_probing_security_checker/README.md

 ## Graphs

-the paper's graphs were made with (and by fiddling the internal parameters to improve the layout):
+the thesis' graphs were made with (and by fiddling the internal parameters to improve the layout):

     ./plot_test_fn.py .vraps.out/otpoePaper_add.py__3/rpsVraps/*.success